How to Choose the Right Kitchen Sink for the Way You Actually Cook

 If the sink is part of the visual story of the room, spend more time on finish, material and installation style.
 A beautiful sink can absolutely lift the whole kitchen, but it still needs to cope with how you cook.

-- Choose granite, quartz-resin, Arqstone or fireclay if you want the sink to play a stronger design role in the kitchen.
+• Choose granite composite, quartz-resin or fireclay if you want the sink to play a stronger design role in the kitchen.

 If you are still torn, work backwards from the biggest, messiest item you wash most often.
 That one detail usually points you in the right direction faster than anything else.